 Diary of a 6th Grade Ninja by Marcus Emerson

 I thought this was not just a great story but I loved that the main character (the ninja) is a girl.
 The story is easily read, written in a combo of text and comics.
-Great for 9-year-old readers!
+Great books for 4th graders!

 Miles Morales by Jason Reynolds